2008 United States presidential election in Michigan

 The 2008 United States presidential election in Michigan took place on November 4, 2008.
 It was part of the 2008 United States presidential election which happened throughout all 50 states and D.C.
 Voters chose 17 representatives, or electors to the Electoral College, who voted for president and vice president.

-Michigan was won by Democratic nominee Barack Obama by a 16.5% margin of victory.
+Michigan was won by Democratic nominee Barack Obama by a 16.4% margin of victory.
 Early on, the state was heavily targeted as a swing state.
 However, Obama started to pull away in the polls during the last few months due to the worsening of the state's economy, causing McCain to stop campaigning there.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
-The Great Lakes State had leaned Democratic in recent decades, as it voted for the Democratic presidential nominee in every election since 1992.
-In the end, Obama won Michigan by a larger-than-expected margin of victory: 57.33% - 40.89%.
-With Obama winning the state by 823,275 votes, this is the highest Democratic margin of victory in Michigan since Lyndon B. Johnson in 1964, and the highest margin of victory for any presidential candidate since Ronald Reagan's landslide reelection in 1984.
-Obama won 46 of the 83 counties.
-As of 2020, this is the last time that Michigan voted to the left of New Jersey, Oregon, or New Mexico, and the last time a Democrat won the majority of Michigan's counties in a presidential election.
-Obama's 2,867,680 votes are the most received by a presidential candidate in the state's history.
+Michigan had leaned Democratic for the last couple decades, as it voted for the Democratic presidential nominee in every election since 1992.

+In the end, Obama won Michigan by a larger-than-expected margin of victory, winning by 823,940 votes.
+As of 2024, this is the last election that a Democrat won Alger, Alpena, Arenac, Benzie, Berrien, Cass, Clare, Clinton, Delta, Gladwin, Iosco, Iron, Jackson, Lenawee, Mason, Menominee, Oceana, Ogemaw, Ontonagon, Presque Isle, Roscommon, St. Clair, and Schoolcraft counties.
+Kent and Leelenau counties wouldn’t vote for a Democrat again until 2020.